 The mere notion of dickering over a price may induce anxiety in many Westerners, especially those of us who can barely muster the small talk we’re forced to make with sales associates while waiting for a credit card transaction to go through.
 However, haggling is intrinsically woven into the local culture in Morocco, and it’s a serious courtship: pay the first price, and you’ve offended the vendor by diminishing the value of their livelihood.
 But offer too little, and you’ll be shooed away for offending the vendor’s entire family with your cheapness…these guys are more dramatic than a Real Housewives reunion special, but their theatrics are also equally staged!
 Once you learn to dance the dance, it’s actually fun.

-Here are a few tips to haggle like a Berber:
+Here are a few tips for haggling like a Berber:

 - First things first: Haggling is a conversation meant to bond the buyer and seller, not a belittling negotiation showdown.
 Laugh, smile and have fun!